natchi92/FMT/README.md

 # Credits

-The principal author of this tool is Nathalie Cauchi (also primary maintainer).
+The principal author is Nathalie Cauchi (also primary maintainer).
 However, it is a malgamation of collaboration with Carlos E. Budde, Khaza Anuaral Hoque, Arnaud van Harmelen and Alessandro abate.